 The ODEON project was initiated as a cooperation between the Technical University of Denmark (Dpt. of Acoustic Technology) and a group of consulting companies in 1984 with the purpose of providing reliable prediction software for room acoustics.
-The years invested in the ODEON development has provided a reliable yet easy to use room acoustics prediction software.
+The years invested in the ODEON development has provided a reliable yet easy to use room acoustics prediction and measuring software.
 Today ODEON is used for a wide range of applications.

-Version 12 is released with an impulse response measurement system integrated to the software.
+Version 12 is released with an impulse response measurement system integrated into the software.
 With this version projects become more efficient than ever since measurements and simulations are compared side by side throughout the whole process.

 The release of ODEON 11.0 with increased calculation speed and a new acoustic parameter list for selecting or creating the desired result-parameters.

 the SU2ODEON Plugin for Google SketchUp was developed.

 Release of ODEON 10.0.
 ODEON 10 includes support for array loudspeakers and beam steered arrays (Auditorium and combined editions) and calculation of one and two point diffraction around objects according to A.D.
 Pierce.
 There are also improvements to the Extrusion modeller and the ODEON editor has been greatly enhanced.